 At this time, certificates are non-payable by the Department of Veterans Affairs.

 Step 7: Register for Courses

-You can register for classes through the Viking Student Portal.
+You can register for classes through the Viking Student System.
 Be sure to check online for your registration appointment and that all your prerequisites have been met.
 Returning students who did not attend the previous semester should verify that they are term activated for the current semester.

 If you have a hold on your account, you must contact the department listed to clear the hold before you can register.

 Step 8: Request Certification of your VA Benefits